 Where an employee is upgraded using the Council's job evaluation scheme, the employee will move to the lowest point of the new pay grade such that they receive at least one increment.
-Any proposal to move the employee to a higher point on the pay grade has to be authorised by the Chief Executive.
+Any proposal to move the employee to a higher point on the pay grade has to be authorised by Assistant Directors and above.